Upstatement/prettier-config/README.md

 }
 ```

-If you already have `lint-staged` running ESLint on precommit, you can just add `pretty-quick` with `&&`:
+If you already have `lint-staged` running [ESLint](https://github.com/Upstatement/eslint-config#pre-commit-hook) on precommit, you can just add `pretty-quick` on top of it:

 ```json
 {